hectic4491/gameoflife/README.md

 # Conway's Game of Life
-> A functinal GUI application to simulate John Conway's the Game of Life.
+> A functinal GUI application to simulate John Conway's [Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).

-This application provides a full graphical user interface to simulate the famous cellular automaton Game of Life.
-The rule set was devised by British mathematician John Conway in 1970.
-The application was constructed
+  This application provides a full graphical user interface to simulate the famous [cellular automaton](https://en.wikipedia.org/wiki/Cellular_automaton) Game of Life.
+The **rule set** was devised by British mathematician [John Conway](https://en.wikipedia.org/wiki/John_Horton_Conway) in 1970.
+The universe of the Game of Life is a two-dimensional grid of square cells.
+Traditional simulations allow the grid to be infinite, but this simulation provides "pac-man connectivity" where the horizontal and vertical edges of the grid connect back onto itself.
+Each cell is in either two states, alive or dead.
+Every cell is connected to it's neighboring eight cells; i.e. the cells horizontally, vertically, and diagonally adjacent.
+Cells at the edge refer the opposite edge's cells as neighbors.
+The simulation iterates through generations, where the state of each generate is determined by the **rule set**:
+  * Any live cell with fewer than two live neighbours dies, as if by underpopulation.
+  * Any live cell with two or three live neighbours lives on to the next generation.
+  * Any live cell with more than three live neighbours dies, as if by overpopulation.
+  * Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

+The application was constructed fully in Python.
+The GUI was constructed with python's native tkinter GUI library.
+Data files are formatted with TOML.

 ![](gameoflife_example-1.jpg)